Marvel fans complain Thor: Love and Thunder opens up MCU plot hole

 However, fans have pointed out that the introduction of Eternity opens up a significant plot hole dating back in 2019’s Avengers: Endgame.

-During Endgame, Thor fell into a state of extreme depression after failing to stop Thanos from aquiring the infinity stones.
+During Endgame, Thor fell into a state of extreme depression after failing to stop Thanos from acquiring the infinity stones.

-However, fans are now questioning why he didn’t choose to travel to Eternity and use the wish to bring back all the people who Thanos “snapped” out of existance.
+However, fans are now questioning why he didn’t choose to travel to Eternity and use the wish to bring back all the people who Thanos “snapped” out of existence.

 Buzzfeed’s Karlton Jahmal wrote on Twitter: “#ThorLoveAndThunder was cool.
 Not MCUs greatest work tho.
 These McGuffins are getting somewhat outta hand.
 Couldn’t #Thor have used that Eternity being against Thanos?”